StefanHoutzager/decimal-input.js/README.md

           - Behaviour on digit keydown
             With nothing selected
             - If the cursor is in the decimalpart replace the digit right of the cursor and put the cursor one position to the right
-            - If the cursor is in the integer part on position zero and the integerpart value is zero replace the zero and put the cursor one position to the right
+            - If the cursor is in the integer part on a position immediately left of the first digit and the integerpart value is zero (or -0) replace the zero and put the cursor one position to the right
+            - If the cursor is in the integer part on a position immediately right of the first digit and the integerpart value is zero (or -0) replace the zero, cursor position not altered
-            - If the cursor is in the integer part, not on postion zero put the keyvalue left of digit, let the cursorposition the same
+            - If the cursor is in the integer part, on a position not left of the first digit, print the keyvalue, let the cursorposition the same
             - If the cursor is in the integer part on position zero and the keyvalue is zero no action follows (digit is not printed, cursor position not altered)
             With a selection
             - If the cursor is in the decimalpart replace the first selected with the typed digit, put the cursor right of the replaced digit